Testing for patterns and structures in covariance and correlation matrices: Linear Covariance Structure Model

 \subsection{Diagonality}

-The diagonality of a covariance matrix is by far the simplest structure of a covariance matrix.
+The diagonality of a covariance matrix is by far the simplest pattern of a covariance matrix.
 Nevertheless, it is still the topic of many articles, also in the last ten years; see, e.g., \cite{lan2015}, \cite{xu2017}, and \cite{touloumis2021}.
-Since it shows that all components are uncorrelated, it allows many conclusions on the underlying model.
-Here, all non-diagonal elements are required to be zero, while no conditions on the diagonal elements exist.
+Since it entails that all components are uncorrelated, it allows many conclusions about the underlying model.
+Hence, all non-diagonal elements are required to be zero, while no conditions on the diagonal elements are imposed.

 The hypothesis of diagonality can be represented by $\mathcal{H}_0^{\vv}(\text{D}):\vC_D\vv=\vnull_{p}$ using the hypothesis matrix